jrlucier/eero_tracker/README.md

 This project is based on [@343max's eero-client project](https://github.com/343max/eero-client) -- many thanks to him or this project probably wouldn't exist.
 Thanks to [@rsnodgrass](https://github.com/rsnodgrass) for the structural improvements.
 This code has no warranties, and please submit any pull requests you might have to improve upon it.

-## Setup Steps
+## Setup Process

-1. Install using HACS or manual copying of files
+1. Install using [HACS](https://github.com/hacs/integration) or manually copy the files
 2. Run the eero_tracker_instantiate.py script to setup credentials (creates an eero.session in /config)
 3. Add eero_tracker to your configuration.yaml
 4. Restart Home Assistant